Eviction Moratoria and Rent Payment Assistance

 Governor Newsom's Executive Order N-3-21 extends California's eviction moratorium for commercial tenants through June 30, 2021.
-For small business tenants who qualify for protection under the County's ordinance, which has also been extended, small business tenants have up to six months after the moratorium expires or terminates to repay at least 50% of the past-due rent, and up to 12 months after the moratorium expires or terminates to repay in full the past-due rent.
+For small business tenants who qualify for protection under the County of Santa Clara's ordinance, which has also been extended, small business tenants have up to six months after the moratorium expires or terminates to repay at least 50% of the past-due rent, and up to 12 months after the moratorium expires or terminates to repay in full the past-due rent.
 Civil fines and penalties, monetary damages and injunctive relief may be imposed on landlords who seek to retaliate or deny small business tenants of their rights and protections under the ordinance.
 Frequently asked questions, forms, resources and more are available on the County Office of Supportive Housing’sEviction Moratorium web page.